jboss-dockerfiles/drools/drools-wb/base/README.md

 Notes
 -----

-* The context path for Drools Workbench web application is `drools-wb`
+* The context path for Drools Workbench web application is `business-central`
-* Drools Workbench version is `7.15.0.Final`
+* Drools Workbench version is `7.17.0.Final`
 * Drools Workbench requires running JBoss Wildfly 14.0.1.Final using the `full` server profile
 * No users or roles are configured by default
 * No support for clustering